srnelson1/srnelson1.github.io/index.md

 ---
 layout: default
 title: Seth Nelson | Math PhD
+description: Researching and teaching mathematics.
 ---

-# Welcome to my Jekyll site!
+# Welcome to my website!

-This is a test of my GitHub Pages + Jekyll setup.
+Hi, my name is Seth, and I am a PhD student in Mathematics at the University of Georgia.